 Patarei Sea Fortress, Seaplane Harbour and Noblessner seafront quarter

 The Tsarist-era Patarei Sea Fortress, which, at the beginning of the 21st century, still fulfilled the function of a prison, is welcoming major changes.
 By 2026, it will be home to a new urban hub.
-However, there will soon be reason to come to the beach area of the sea fortress and MereHoov, which has so far been closed, as these places promise to become a magnet for this summer’s seaside cultural life.
+There are several reasons to check out the seafront area of the sea fortress and the Gorz courtyard as it is one the region’s main venues for corporate summer retreats, conference after-parties as well as various other events.
+The sea fortress area will be closed for construction at the end of summer.
+Patarei Sea Fortress will reopen in 2026.

 Right next to Patarei Sea Fortress is the former industrial Noblessner seafront quarter and one of the most visited museums in Tallinn, the Seaplane Harbour.
 Also in Noblessner, you will find PROTO Invention Factory, housed in a hundred-year-old submarine factory, the contemporary art centre Kai, an interesting Igloo Park with saunas, and numerous places to buy food, drinks and art.
 Noblessner seafront quarter is also car-free.
 In the summer, it becomes a huge seaside terrace where cafés, restaurants and events all move outside.